sidneyshafer/complete-react-guide/readme.md

 ### <a name="introduction-code-breakdown">Full Code Breakdown</a>

 > [!NOTE]
 > This section does not cover all specific code blocks in `index.js` and `App.js`.
-For information on code in these files that is not covered, check out the [Base React project](/00-base-react) documentation.
+Check out the :file_folder: [base-react-app](/base-react-app) for information on code not covered in this section.

 ---
 **The `Backdrop.js` File:**